dharmeshkakadia/MonteCarloArea/README.md

     git clone https://github.com/dharmeshkakadia/MonteCarloArea/ && cd MonteCarloArea
     ```

-2. Lets create a Mesos + Marathon cluster using Mesosphere docker images.
-Mesos web interface will be available at [http://localhost:5050](http://localhost:5050) and Marathon web interface will be avilable at [http://localhost:8080](http://localhost:8080).
-(If you are using boot2docker substitute the ip of the docker VM)
+2. Compile our code and create a jar.
     ```shell
-    docker-compose up -d
+    mvn package
     ```

-3. Now lets compile our code and create jar.
-Note that the ``src`` directory is sharted under ``/tmp/data`` in all the containers.
+3. Lets create a Mesos cluster using Mesosphere docker images.
+Mesos web interface will be available at [http://localhost:5050](http://localhost:5050).
+(If you are using boot2docker substitute the IP of the docker VM).
+Note that the ``target`` directory from the project root is mounted under ``/tmp/bin`` in all Mesos master and slave containers.
     ```shell
-    docker exec  montecarloarea_marathon_1 bash -c "javac -cp \"/usr/share/java/*\" /tmp/data/org/packt/mesos/*.java && cd /tmp/data/; jar -cvf /tmp/data/MonteCarloArea.jar  org/packt/mesos/*"
+    docker-compose up -d
     ```

 4. Now lets run it !
+You should see the area calculated in the output.
     ```shell
-    docker exec  montecarloarea_marathon_1 bash -c "java -cp /tmp/data/MonteCarloArea.jar:/usr/share/java/* org.packt.mesos.App zk://zk:2181/mesos 4  x 0 10 0 10 10"
+    docker exec  montecarloarea_master_1 bash -c "java -cp /tmp/data/MonteCarloArea-1.0-SNAPSHOT.jar org.packt.mesos.App zk://zk:2181/mesos 4  x 0 10 0 10 10"
     ```

 5. You can stop the Mesos cluster, using